spencerng/Robotix-Java-Lessons/Lesson-3/Lesson-3.md

 ## Recursion

 Like in math, methods can call themselves or other methods within the body of their code.
-For instance, the following returns the `n`th Fibonacci number:
+For instance, the following returns the `n`th [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) (1, 1, 2, 3, 5, ...):

     int fib(int n){
         if(n==1)